Lorenz Curve of the Koch Snowflake Fractal

 BBC article on Wikipedia:

-Listening to the below podcast, I heard a reference made to the concept of distribution of article posting - most of the articles are added by a very few.
+Listening to the podcast below, I heard a reference to the concept of article posting distribution —most of the articles are added by a very few.

 2012-12-10